aa1823/aa1823/readme.md

 ## About Me

-I am a Master of Science in Biostatistics graduate at California State University with experience in data analysis, statistical modeling, and programming.
+I am a Master of Science in Biostatistics graduate at California State University with experience in data analysis, statistical modeling, and programming using R and SAS.
 As a research data analyst at the University of California, San Francisco, I analyzed National Health and Nutrition Examination Survey (NHANES) data and modeled the effect of improving diet on systolic blood pressure in the population of US adults aged 35-94.
 I am eager to apply my skills and experience to make meaningful contributions in a dynamic and innovative field.

 - mastodon
 - personal website

 ## Projects/Capstone Experiences